gillty1995/se_project_express/README.md

 **Technologies**

 The server is set up using _Express_, _MongoDB_, and _Mongoose_. _ESLint_ was used to integrate neccessary extensions. _Postman_ and _Github Actions_ were used to test the api server responses and endpoints.
+User security added through authorization middleware to secure the server.

 **Techniques**